-Lights Solution One of my lights is out.
-Check your F keys.
-F0 is the headlight (also controls the Back-up light) and F5 will toggle the Cab light and firebox light.
-None of my lights are on.
-Could be the same reason as "One of my lights is out" Is the engine getting power?
-Check to see if there is voltage on the track or move the engine a few feet in either direction.
-Motion Solution When I apply power and hit F3, my engine powers up but it won't move.
-This is normal, dial up the speed on your DCC controller to make your engine move.
-My engine hesitates at slow speeds.
-An engine may do this right out of the box if it has not been lubricated.
+Lights Solution

+One of my lights is out Check your F keys.
+F0 is the headlight

+(also controls the Back-up light) and

+F5 will toggle the Cab light

+None of my lights are on Could be the same reason as "One of

+my lights is out"

+Is the engine getting power?
+Check to

+see if there is voltage on the track or

+move the engine a few feet in either

+direction.

+Motion Solution

+My engine hesitates at slow speeds An engine may do this right out of the

+box if it has not been lubricated.

 Follow the lubrication instructions.

 Now go ahead and run it.

-New engines even after they are lubricated may take a little bit to get everything run in.
-Be a little patient and let it run for a bit.
-It should clear up shortly after lubricating and running.
-PFA Solution I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
-Bring the engine speed to 0.
-Now press F4.
-You will now hear the station or yard arrival sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequence (check out the PFA section of the manual for more) Shut Down Solution Okay, I give up.
-What do I have to do to shut it down?
-Well, you can either remove power from the track or press F3 again.
-Lost or Unknown Address Solution I can't call up my engine on the address I believe it to be set at Perform the 55-55-55 Reset instructions If you are trying to talk to an engine on its short address you may have set CV29 to activate long addressing.
-Try to get a hold of the engine on its last known long address Place the engine on the Programming Track output on your DCC system and write a value of 3 to CV1
+New engines even after they are

+lubricated may take a little bit to get

+everything run in.
+Be a little patient

+and let it run for a bit.
+It should clear

+up shortly after lubricating and running

+PFA Solution

+I hit F4 to start PFA but the engine Bring the engine speed to 0.
+You will

+just keeps ringing its bell, that's all it'll now hear the station arrival sounds

+do (pretty cool, huh?).
+Pressing F4 will

+cycle you through the PFA sequence

+(check out the PFA section of the

+manual for more)

+Shut Down Solution

+Okay, I give up.
+What do I have to do Well, you can either remove power

+to shut it down? from the track or press F3 again